khmarbaise/incremental-module-builder/README.md

 # Maven Incremental Module Builder

-If you are working with larger builds sometimes it is worth to think about to build only parts of the whole reactor which have been changed which you can control by using the `--projects` option on command line.
+If you are working with larger builds sometimes it is worth to think to build only parts of the whole reactor.
+So it would be nice to only build those modules which have been changed.
+This can be controled by using the `--projects` option on command line.

 The problem here is that you need to identify those modules which have been changed manually which can become cumbersome.

-This extension will handle that automatically.
+This extension will handle this automatically.

 Status
 ------

  * Currently in PoC state.
+ * Code needs improvments.
+ * Need to write more tests / integration tests.

 Prerequisites
 -------------

-Using Maven 3.3.1+
+ * Using Maven 3.3.1+
-Java 7 (as Maven 3.3.1).
+ * Java 7 (as Maven 3.3.1+).

 How to Configure?
 -----------------